MarkChanner/face-detection-client/README.md

 # Face Detection Client

-This repo renders an outline around the first face found in a given image.
+This app renders an outline around the first face found in a given image.
 After registration, simply paste an image url into the input field to see the image and facial outline.
 The app will also keep a count of the number of images a user has submitted.